 Whether this is true and accurate remains to be seen.
 Pfizer did not offer any obvious explanation for how the recalled lots ended up with such high nitrosamine levels yet everything made before that was fine.
 Further investigation and testing could eventually reveal that the high nitrosamine levels were inherently present in the medication all along and that Pfizer just never realize it before.
 This is almost exactly what happen with the discovery of NDMA in Zantac.

 In 2018 random testing by an independent laboratory found that Zantac contained incredibly high levels of a known carcinogen called NDMA (N-nitrosodimethylamine).
 At first, the manufacturers suggested that this was simply the result of isolated contamination in certain lots, but eventually, it was discovered that extremely high NDMA was always present in the Zantac and was a byproduct of the manufacturing process.
-This led to the total recall of Zantac and thousands of Zantac cancer lawsuits.
+This led to the recall of Zantac and thousands of Zantac cancer lawsuits.

 The question is whether the nitrosamine contamination in certain lots of Accuretic will follow a similar path as the NDMA in Zantac.
 If it turns out that the nitrosamine was present in Accuretic all along and was simply never detected, Pfizer could be facing a massive wave of litigation.
 The evidence connecting nitrosamine ingestion to various types of cancer is extremely strong.